dimagi/commcare-cloud/docs/services/postgresql/split-partitioned-database.md

 commcare-cloud <env> ap setup_pg_logical_replication.yml
 ```

-This will begin the replication process in the background.
+This will begin the replication process in the background which replicates one table at a time.
 To check the progress:

 ```bash
 commcare-cloud <env> run-shell-command pg2 -b --become-user=postgres "psql -d commcarehq_p2 -c  "'"'"SELECT * FROM pglogical.show_subscription_status()"'"'""